Effects of the Hubbard interaction on the quantum metric: Fermionic Creutz ladder with Hubbard interactions

 Let us comment more on the physical meaning of the self-energy corrections in Eqs.~\eqref{creutz-G-orig-OmegaU} and \eqref{creutz-G-orig-tU}.
 Performing the analytical continuation to real frequencies as $i\omega_n \to \omega +i0^{+}$ and separating the real and imaginary parts of the self-energy via the Sokhotski–Plemelj formula, we find that the self-energy is peaked at $\omega=\pm 3t$ with its real and imaginary parts diverging as $1/(\omega \pm 3t)$ and $\df{\omega \pm 3t}$, respectively.
 This allows us to ignore the imaginary part for all $\omega$ not equal to $\pm 3t$.
 Then, the poles of the interacting Green's function follow from $\Omega_U^2(\omega)=t_U^2(\omega)$.
 This is a cubic equation in $\omega^2$ that has six roots $\pm \omega_{\alpha}$ with $\alpha=1,2,3$.
 In the leading order in $U/t$, the roots of $\Omega_U(\omega)=t_U(\omega)$ are

 As we see, in addition to standard poles of the Green's function at $\omega =\pm t$, additional poles at $\omega = \pm 3 t$ appear.
 The latter originate exclusively from interaction-induced corrections, see the last terms in the square brackets in Eqs.~\eqref{creutz-G-orig-OmegaU} and \eqref{creutz-G-orig-tU}.
 These additional poles are similar to the replica bands studied in the context of superconductivity.
-There, the replica bands arise due to the frequency-dependence of the mass renormalization~\cite{Schrodi2021Replica} originating from the electron-phonon interaction, see also Refs.~\cite{Lee-Shen-InterfacialModeCoupling-2014, Rademaker-Johnston-EnhancedSuperconductivityDue-2016, Rebec-Shen-CoexistenceReplicaBands-2017, Aperis-Oppeneer-MultibandFullbandwidthAnisotropic-2018} for the discussions in the context of SrTiO$_3$ and FeSe.
+There, the replica bands arise due to the frequency-dependence of the mass renormalization~\cite{Schrodi2021Replica} originating from the electron-phonon interaction, see also Refs.~\cite{Lee-Shen-InterfacialModeCoupling-2014, Rademaker-Johnston-EnhancedSuperconductivityDue-2016, Rebec-Shen-CoexistenceReplicaBands-2017, Aperis-Oppeneer-MultibandFullbandwidthAnisotropic-2018} for the discussions in the context of SrTiO$_3$ and FeSe, and Ref.~\cite{Chen2024} for the observation of replica bands in magic-angle twisted bilayer graphene.

 In the original basis, the spectral function per spin projection is